copernicus-mogley/zkav.club/README.md

 You bring the conversation.
 We handle the mics, framing, and levels.

 The content belongs to the creators in it.
-Nothing goes out without your OK.

 After approval, the original recording is preserved in the public archive.